Yau-Tian-Donaldson correspondence for K-semistable Fano manifolds: Examples

-\textbf{Acknowledgement:} The author would like to thank Professor Gang Tian for constant encouragement.
-The author would like to thank Dr. Song Sun for stimulating discussions during our joint work in \cite{LiSu}.
-The author is also grateful to Professor Robert Berman for kindly pointing out that the argument for the continuity of $\rm II$ was missing in the first version and very helpful discussions.
+{\bf Acklowledgement:} The author would like to thank Professor Gang Tian for constant encouragement.
+The author would like to thank Dr. Song Sun for stimulating discussions during the joint work in \cite{LiSu}, and Professor Yanir Rubinstein for bringing the references of \cite{LH} and \cite{Rub} to his attention.
+The author is especially grateful to Professor Robert Berman for kindly pointing out that the argument for the continuity of $\rm II$ was missing in the first version and for very helpful discussions.
+The author would also like to thank the referees for carefully reading the manuscript and constructive suggestions on the improvement of presentation.
+In particular, one referee pointed out the relation of Lemma \ref{contlem} to the result of M.~Gross.